 Our Book Group began in 2006 as the brainchild of a parishioner, Susan Welsh.
 We meet at the home of one of us every two months for a pleasant evening of relaxed talk.
 We pool ideas about what to read next and make a group choice of book.

 We look for novels, contemporary & classic, biographies, books on history or specific issues which will prompt lively discussion.

-The current book, which we’ll be discussing on 12th November is Dorothy West’s ‘The Wedding’.
+The current book, which we’ll be discussing on 28th January is Ben Macintyre’s ‘The spy and the traitor’.